Skip to Main Content

 Scroll

-Underwater camera operators combine professional diving certification with cinema camera expertise to capture footage beneath the surface.
-In Canada, operators work in diverse aquatic environments including British Columbia's Pacific coast, the Great Lakes, and Arctic waters, understanding cold-water conditions and the unique optical properties of both marine and freshwater environments.
+Here is how this works in practice.
+Underwater camera operators combine pro diving certification with cinema camera expertise to capture footage beneath the surface.
+In Canada, operators work in varied aquatic environments including British Columbia's Pacific coast, the Great Lakes, and Arctic waters, knowing cold-water conditions and the unique optical sites of both marine and freshwater environments.

-We connect you with certified underwater camera professionals who bring the right combination of diving experience and cinematographic skill.
-Our network includes operators experienced at Pinewood Toronto Studios' tank facilities and across Canada's extensive coastlines.
-We coordinate waterproof housing, lighting, safety divers, and logistics so your underwater sequences are captured safely and to the highest visual standard.
+Here is the short of it.
+We connect you with certified underwater camera pros who bring the right combination of diving experience and cinematographic skill.
+Our network has operators skilled at Pinewood Toronto Studios' tank facilities and across Canada's extensive coastlines.
+We set up waterproof housing, lighting, safety divers, and logistics so your underwater sequences are captured safely and to the highest visual standard.

 Capabilities